Verdiana Verardi

 Verdiana Verardi (born 16 December 1987) is an Italian former professional tennis player.

 Verardi has career-high WTA rankings of 358 in singles, achieved on 15 June 2009, and 287 in doubles, set on 7 May 2007.
 She won four singles and ten doubles titles on the ITF Women's Circuit.

-In 2005, she played for Pland the Mediterranean Games in Almería (Spain) where she won the bronze medal in women's doubles.
+In 2005, she played for Italy in the Mediterranean Games in Almería (Spain) where she won the bronze medal in women's doubles.

 She retired from tennis due to a serious shoulder injury and personal issues.